justinottesen/LSPT-Evaluation/README.md

 Everything the evaluation component does will be started by the receive of a message on a socket.
 We will have a pool of threads, which wait to be assigned to an incoming request.

-> Do we want one port per message type?
-One port, a threadpool to handle all requests?
-One thread per request type?
-Does it even matter if we only have one core and are sharing with DDS?

-> How many threads?
-If the machine has only one core, and we are sharing with another team, how are we gonna do this?

 When an incoming request is received, we will parse the wrapper JSON to see what needs to be done with the inner JSON.
 The correct function will be called to handle the inner JSON, propagating the necessary information from the outer JSON.